The featured image above is from Lens Artists Challenge #390: Black and White Tonalities.

 -

-An Abundance of Pictures
+An Abundance of Images

 Enjoy this large collection of images.
 Click a picture for a larger view and a Fullscreen option.